ASAP-Digest/ASAP-Digest/docs/VISUAL_IDENTITY_STYLE_GUIDE.md

 ### Icon System

     ASAP Digest uses the Lucide icon library with a custom compatibility layer for Svelte 5 runes mode.

+    *Enforcement: See `icon-management.mdc` for implementation rules and `visual-style-enforcement-protocol.mdc` for verification checks.*

 #### Icon Implementation